Concerns or Complaints

 Under normal circumstances complaints must be received within 12 months of the incident occurring.
 At the conclusion of the investigation of your complaint you will receive a written response reporting our findings.

-If you remain dissatisfied with the outcome of the practice investigation, please either contact the practice manager, Alison Pound, on 01604 587918 or contact NHS England via any of the following methods:
+If you remain dissatisfied with the outcome of the practice investigation, please either contact the practice manager or contact NHS England via any of the following methods:

 Telephone: 0300 311 22 33